Fortran-FOSS-Programmers/ford/docs/user_guide/documentation_meta_data.rst

  Documentation Metadata
 ========================

-When documenting your source files you can provide meta-data at the top of an item’s documentation.
-Meta-data is specified in the same way as in the [[project file|Project File Options]].
+When documenting your source files you can provide metadata at the top of an item’s documentation.
+Metadata is specified in the same way as in the [[project file|Project File Options]].
 There can not be any other documentation before it; not even a blank line of documentation.
 This will work::